 Jayme Closs' kidnapper answers nagging questions in stunning letter: 'I don't think like a serial killer'

-The man accused of kidnapping Wisconsin teen Jayme Closs and brutally murdering her parents told a Wisconsin television station he plans to plead guilty because he doesn't want Closs and her surviving family members "to worry about a trial."
+The man accused of kidnapping Wisconsin teen Jayme Closs and brutally murdering her parents told a Minnesota television station he plans to plead guilty because he doesn't want Closs and her surviving family members "to worry about a trial."

 Jake Patterson, 21, of Gordon, was charged in January with two counts of homicide and one count of kidnapping.
 Even after Closs' miraculous escape from three months of captivity and Patterson's alleged confession to police, several elements of the story remain puzzling.
 In an attempt to solve some of the mysteries, KARE-TV reporter Lou Raguse wrote Patterson, who's being held at Polk County Jail.
 Patterson responded in a handwritten letter, postmarked Feb.
 28, with his replies numbered to correspond to Raguse's questions.